 Pediatric cancer research leaders describe their work

 Thanks to the funds raised at Penn State THON to benefit Four Diamonds, more than 80 doctors and scientists at Penn State College of Medicine are able to conduct a full spectrum of cancer research, provide leading-edge therapies through a range of clinical trials, and play an important role in the advancement of pediatric cancer treatment and cure rates through participation in national and international consortia.
-Collectively, their efforts are focused on providing superior care to patients at Penn State Children’s Hospital, while contributing to the global pursuit of a cure for childhood cancer.
+Collectively, their efforts are focused on providing superior care to patients at Penn State Health Children’s Hospital, while contributing to the global pursuit of a cure for childhood cancer.

 Dr. Barbara Miller, division chief, pediatric oncology and hematology and director of the Four Diamonds Pediatric Cancer Research Center, says the support from Four Diamonds has helped in continually expanding their research program.